 The Tarrant County census of 1850 may look like just sixteen pages of names and numbers.
 But that census is unique for two reasons: It was the first for the new county, and it was the only census that included the Army’s Fort Worth.

 William Hogan, carrying his census forms and writing supplies in his saddlebags, spent October 31-November 6 canvassing Tarrant County and part of Ellis County, guiding his horse along the few rudimentary trails he could find as he went from door to door.
-And those doors, like the noses, were few and far between in 1850.
-Settlements were as rare as trails.
+And those doors, like the noses behind them, were few and far between in 1850.
+The settlements were as rare as the trails.
 A settlement had begun at present-day Grapevine in 1845, at Johnson Station in 1847, and at Birdville in 1848.
 After 1849 migrants had gradually begun to settle near the new military fort at the confluence of the Clear and West forks of the Trinity River.
 “Oldtimers” had been in the area all of five years.
 No adults in the census had been born in Texas.

 Census-takers were instructed to “approach every family and individual from whom he solicits information with civil and conciliatory manners, and adapt himself, as far as practicable, to the circumstances of each, to secure confidence and good will, as a means of obtaining the desired information with accuracy and dispatch.”